Facial implant surgery

 Long-term outlook after facial implant surgery

-The swelling may take a long time to reduce.
+The swelling may take a few weeks to reduce.
 You may not be able to see your new look for some months after the surgery.
 The effects should be subtle, but noticeable.

 Implant results will be semi-permanent if human tissue is used because the tissue will age.
 The result will be permanent if synthetic implants such as silicone or polythene are used.